ramonszo/zuck.js/README.md

 ### Stories structure example
-A json example of the stories object:
+A JSON example of the stories object:

     {
         id: "", //story id